 So in order to cut a few calories from my breakfast, I decided to start eating oatmeal.
 The problem was that oatmeal packets are kind of expensive, and they contain a crap ton of sugar, and one is not enough for breakfast so I would need to eat two at a go.

 I decided to make my own oatmeal packets partly for cost and partly for sugar content and partly so that I could up the serving size a bit.

 This recipe works really well for me, and it is quite sweet but not as sweet as the boxed packets.
 It is very inexpensive, especially for subsequent batches after the initial expense of the sugar and creamer and little baggies, and you will only have to spend about a half hour once a month to make new packets, assuming you eat oatmeal about five days a week.

-I have been eating this oatmeal for every weekday breakfast for about three months, and I have gotten a little tired of it sometimes, so I started throwing in a handful of dried fruit before cooking.
+I have been eating these homemade instant oatmeal packets for every weekday breakfast for about three months, and I have gotten a little tired of it sometimes, so I started throwing in a handful of dried or frozen fruit before cooking.
 It adds a little variety, although I don’t love it.
 I may start experimenting with other flavorings to see what I can do there.